borisf/insta-search/README.md

 * Source Folder - Open folder via the menu, or run Insta Search inside the relevant folder.

 * APK/Zip File - Drag and drop your file into the results view.
 Insta Search will show the entries.
 Searching will result of filtering of the filenames.
-Going over the entries you see the preview.
+Going over the entries with app/down arrows will show the selected entry in the preview.
+You will see AndroidManifest as text, and other binary files as a hex dump.

 * Jar/Zip File with class files - Drag and drop your file into the results view.
 Insta Search will show the entries.
 Searching will result of filtering of the filenames.
-Going over the entries you see the binary preview.
+Going over the entries with app/down arrow will show the binary preview.
 Pressing Enter will open a decompiled class view.

 * Binary File - InstaSearch will open its own hex editor in a separate window.